microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/ediscovery-sourcecollection-purgedata.md

 If successful, this action returns a `202 Accepted` response code.

 If the purge data operation is started successfully, this action returns a `202 Accepted` response code.
 The response will also contain a `Location` header, which contains the location of the [Purge data operation](../resources/ediscovery-purgedataoperation.md) that was created to commit the purge.
-Check the status of the purge data operation by making a GET request to the location URL, when successfully completed, the [status](../resources/ediscovery-caseoperation.md#caseoperationstatus-values) will change to `succeeded`.
+To check the status of the purge data operation, make a GET request to the location URL.
+When the request successfully completes, the [status](../resources/ediscovery-caseoperation.md#caseoperationstatus-values) will change to `succeeded`.

 ## Examples